solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ![][42]

 The event details can be viewed as well.
-This can be extremely helpful when troubleshooting.
+These details can be extremely helpful when troubleshooting.

 ![][43]

 ### Creating alerts

-You can create alerts a couple of ways.
+You can create alerts in a couple of ways.
 Navigate to the **Alerts** menu item in the portal and create it manually.

 ![][44]